 - Oversee the secure storage of data and confidential records

-- Assume a central role in writing publications, research presentations and posters
+- Assume a central role in writing grants, publications, research presentations and posters

 Education: Applicants should have completed at least one year of a Master’s degree program in Psychology, Community Health and Epidemiology or a related field from a recognized university.

 Experience: Experience in a research environment and experience writing scholarly manuscripts based on quantitative data are critical.
-The individual accountabilities listed above as well as clinical experience interviewing patients are strong assts.
-The individual is expected to be well organized with attention to detail and to complete assigned tasks with periodic supervision.
+The individual accountabilities listed above as well as clinical experience interviewing patients are strong assets.
+The individual is expected to be well organized with attention to detail, self-directed and to complete assigned tasks with periodic supervision.

-Skills: Experience contributing to scholarly journal manuscripts and designing posters for academic conferences; experience in collecting, tabulating and analyzing small datasets (at least 100 records); ability to work with different data formats (Excel, SPSS) and to merge data from these different sources; familiarity with a bibliography manager such as RefWorks or Endnote and completion of literature searches; experience in the safekeeping of confidential records and equipment; certification to administer the Structured Clinical Interview for DSM (SCID) or willingness to certify is an asset; demonstrated professional maturity, judgment and decisiveness, and a willingness to learn new skills; ability to take initiative and be self-directed; demonstrated experience in project management and a high level of organization, with a proven ability to manage multiple tasks at a time.
+Skills: Experience contributing to grant submission, scholarly journal manuscripts and designing posters for academic conferences; experience in collecting, tabulating and analyzing small datasets (at least 100 records); ability to work with different data formats (Excel, SPSS) and to merge data from these different sources; familiarity with a bibliography manager such as RefWorks or Endnote and completion of literature searches; experience in the safekeeping of confidential records and equipment; certification to administer the Structured Clinical Interview for DSM (SCID), administration of psychological tools or willingness to certify is an asset; demonstrated professional maturity, judgment and decisiveness, and a willingness to learn new skills; ability to take initiative and be self-directed; demonstrated experience in project management and a high level of organization, with a proven ability to manage multiple tasks at a time.

-Please apply by November 21, 2012.
-However, the posting will remain open until the position is filled.
+Please apply no later than March 15, 2013 however the posting will remain open until the position is filled.